-only counselling arranged by Stronger Minds is covered by your plan.
+only counselling arranged through the service is covered by the plan.

-The Stronger Minds team will also provide ongoing clinical case management, as required, to monitor clinical outcomes.
+The mental health assessment and support service will also provide ongoing clinical case management, as required, to monitor clinical outcomes.

 There is no cover for the treatment of psychiatric illness on Plan 1a, Plan 2a, Plan 3a, Plan 3b or Plan 4.
 You are however still entitled to receive counselling services through our Counselling and Support Services (more information on page 14)